msydor3nko/FastAPI-Calculator/README.md

 * Run ASGI server with working App
 `uvicorn main:app --reload`

-* Follow by provided link 'http://127.0.0.1:8000/docs' to interact with the App API
+* Follow by provided link ('http://127.0.0.1:8000/docs' by default) to interact with the App API

 * Also, you can testing the App using PyTest as in the comand bellow `pytest -v`